Egocentrism: During childhood

 Piaget did a test to investigate egocentrism called the mountains study.
 He put children in front of a simple plaster mountain range and then asked them to pick from four pictures the view that he, Piaget, would see.
 The younger children before age seven picked the picture of the view they themselves saw and were therefore found to lack the ability to appreciate a viewpoint different from their own.
 In other words, their way of reasoning was egocentric.
 Only when entering the concrete-operational stage of development at age seven to twelve, children became less egocentric and could appreciate viewpoints other than their own.
 In other words, they were capable of cognitive perspective-taking.
 However, the mountains test has been criticized for judging only the child's visuo-spatial awareness, rather than egocentrism.
-A follow up study involving police dolls showed that even young children were able to correctly say what the interviewer would see.
+A follow-up study involving police dolls showed that even young children were able to correctly say what the interviewer would see.
 It is thought that Piaget overestimated the extent of egocentrism in children.
 Egocentrism is thus the child's inability to see other people's viewpoints, not to be confused with selfishness.
 The child at this stage of cognitive development assumes that their view of the world is the same as other people's.

 In addition, a more well-known experiment by Wimmer and Perner (1983) called the false-belief task demonstrates how children show their acquisition of theory of mind (ToM) as early as 4 years old.
-In this task, children see a scenario where one character hides a marble in a basket, walks out of the scene, and another character that is present takes out the marble and put it in a box.
+In this task, children see a scenario where one character hides a marble in a basket, walks out of the scene, and another character that is present takes out the marble and puts it in a box.
 Knowing that the first character did not see the switching task, children were asked to predict where the first character would look to find the marble.
 The results show that children younger than 4 answer that the character would look inside the box, because they have the superior knowledge of where the marble actually is.
-It shows egocentric thinking in early childhood because they thought that even if the character itself did not see the entire scenario, it has the same amount of knowledge as oneself and therefore should look inside the box to find the marble.
+It shows egocentric thinking in early childhood because they thought that even if the character itself did not see the entire scenario, it has the same amount of knowledge as they did, and therefore should look inside the box to find the marble.
 As children start to acquire ToM, their ability to recognize and process others' beliefs and values overrides the natural tendency to be egocentric.